If Google Teaches an AI to Draw, Will That Help It Think?

 Until recently, only human beings could have pulled off this sort of conceptual twist, but no more.
 This pig truck is actually the output of a fascinating artificial intelligence system called SketchRNN, a part of a new effort at Google to see if AI can make art.
 It’s called Project Magenta, and it’s led by Doug Eck.

-Last week, I visited Eck at Google Brain’s offices in Mountain View, where Magenta is housed.
+Last week, I visited Eck at Google Brain team’s offices in Mountain View, where Magenta is housed.
 Eck is clever, casual, and self-effacing.
 He received his Ph.D. in computer science from the University of Indiana in 2000, and has spent the intervening years working on music and machine learning, first as a professor at the University of Montreal (a hotbed for artificial intelligence) and then at Google, where he worked at Google Music before heading to Google Brain to work on Magenta.

 Eck’s drive to create AI tools for making art began as a rant, “but after a few cycles of thinking,” he said, “it became, ‘Of course we need to do this, this is really important.’”